Paying tax: self-employed

 In the second year, you are normally taxed on profits for 12 months to the accounting date in that tax year.

-After that, your accounting year will normally cover a period of 12 months and your tax bill will be based on the profits you made during the accounting year which ended during the tax year.
+After that, your accounting year will normally cover a period of 12 months, and your tax bill will be based on the profits you made during the accounting year that ended during the tax year.

 • Each tax year runs from 6 April to 5 April- so the 2015-2016 tax year covers profits made in your accounting year that ended between 6 April 2015 and 5 April 2016.